In the guide

 Guidance on the CPRs is available on the GOV.UK website.

-Also, the Department for Business, Energy and Industrial Strategy (which was known as the Department for Business, Innovation and Skills at the time) has produced specific guidance on consumers' right to redress under the Regulations: Misleading and Aggressive Commercial Practices: New Private Rights for Consumers.Back to top
+Also, the Department for Business, Energy and Industrial Strategy (a predecessor of the Department for Business and Trade) produced specific guidance on consumers' rights to redress under the Regulations: Misleading and Aggressive Commercial Practices: New Private Rights for Consumers.Back to top

 For more information on the work of Trading Standards services - and the possible consequences of not abiding by the law - please see 'Trading Standards: powers, enforcement and penalties'.Back to top

 New section, which provides more information on the term 'transactional decision'.